 Why People Love Living in Mexico

-Before we jump into the challenges, let’s remember why so many people choose Mexico:
+Before we get into why people leave, let’s acknowledge why so many stay.

 Cost of Living Isn’t Always What You Expect

-Yes, Mexico can be cheaper—but that depends on your location and lifestyle.
-Expensive cities like Mexico City, Puerto Vallarta, and San Miguel de Allende are seeing higher prices, especially in neighborhoods popular with foreigners.
+Yes, Mexico can be cheaper, but that depends on your location and lifestyle.
+Cities like Mexico City, Puerto Vallarta, and San Miguel de Allende are seeing prices for housing increase.
+Not everywhere, but especially in neighborhoods popular with foreigners.

 One of our customers, Mike from Oregon, thought $1,500/month would be plenty.
 But between rent, groceries, and eating out, he quickly found himself spending closer to $2,000/month.
 And when the exchange rate changed?
 His budget got even tighter.